 おかゆ( Okayu): The Porridge/Congee menu, you can also add different toppings, just like takikomi-gohan.

 玄米( Genmai): Brown rice.
 You might be familiar with this term if you are a tea drinker.
-This option is dedicated for genmai.
+This option is dedicated to genmai.

 雑穀米(Zakkokumai): Multigrain rice.
-Zakkokumai is blend of different grains including white rice, genmai...etc.
+Zakkokumai is a blend of different grains including white rice, genmai...etc.

 金芽米(Kinmemai): Kinmemai sits at a unique position where it is somewhere between genmai & musenmai.
 It is fully milled yet the cereal gem is still intact which gives a great flavor and nutritional benefits.